Advertising

 Impact on the development of Bloodstained 2

-Shutaro Ida has built a solid career in the gaming industry, where he contributed significantly to the development of the Castlevania series at Konami.
-He also developed the games for the Nintendo DS, and the team recently compiled them into the Dominus Collection, which is available on multiple platforms.
+Shutaro Ida has built a solid career in the gaming industry, where he contributed significantly to the development of Castlevania series titles at Konami.
+In addition, he produced the games for the Nintendo DS, and the team recently brought them together in the Dominus Collection, which is available on various platforms.

-Bloodstained 2 production team .
-Koji Igarashi, the series creator and known as the "father" of Bloodstained , commented on the situation, stating that Ida's health is a priority and that the team will do everything possible to continue development.
-Igarashi expressed his hope that Ida will recover soon.
+production team Bloodstained 2.
+Koji Igarashi, the series creator and known as the "father" of Bloodstained, commented on the situation, stating that Ida's health is a priority and that the team will do everything possible to continue development.
+Igarashi expressed his hope that Ida recovers soon.

 Team expectations and commitments

-Shutaro Ida's departure raises concerns about the project's continuity and the development team's next steps.
-For now, the team has not released any additional information about the game's progress or detailed how it intends to address this situation.
+Shutaro Ida's departure raises concerns about the project's continuity and the next steps the development team will take.
+For now, the team has not released any further information about the game's progress or detailed how they intend to address this situation.